Scots teacher strikes to escalate from Monday after pay talks breakdown

 SCOTS schools are expected to be closed on Monday as attempts to resolve the continuing teachers' pay dispute broke down today.

-Unions say that no new pay offer was presented by the Scottish Government at continued negotiations at 4.30pm to try and resolve the dispute.
+Unions say that no new pay offer was presented by the Scottish Government and the local authority group, the Convention of Scottish Local Authorities (COSLA) at continued negotiations at 4.30pm to try and resolve the dispute.

 And there are no plans for any further talks before a fresh wave of strikes begins next week.